SourcePointUSA/SP_HTML5_OTT/README.md

 ...
 ```

-> **Note**: Currently, there is no way to detect the language of an end-user's device and dynamically surface the corresponding message translation in Sourcepoint's HTML5 solution.
+> :notebook: **Note**: Currently, there is no way to detect the language of an end-user's device and dynamically surface the corresponding message translation in Sourcepoint's HTML5 solution.

 ## Global Privacy Platform (GPP) Multi-State Privacy (MSPS) support